thiago-shimada/ease-recsys/README.md

 The results show that EASE achieves the best performance across all evaluation metrics (MAP@10, RECALL@10, PRECISION@10, and NDCG@10), demonstrating its effectiveness in recommendation tasks compared to traditional collaborative filtering methods like UserKNN and ItemKNN, as well as attribute-based methods.

+This updated version includes the YouTube link for a comprehensive understanding and practical demonstration of the code.